 The doctor-patient relationship has evolved significantly over the last few years.
 Patients are extremely knowledgeable, but also can feel quite vulnerable when they are diagnosed with breast cancer.
 Patients need to feel involved in the decision making regarding their treatment but must also be supported and guided by the professional opinion of the breast cancer surgeon.
 The patient should feel comfortable at all times with their surgeon as the surgeon will be guiding them and their families through times when they have to make difficult decisions.

-It is our aim at Agora Centre for Women’s Health to provide exceptional care for our patients in a comfortable and warm environment.
+It is our aim at Specialist Breast Cancer Surgery to provide exceptional care for our patients in a comfortable and warm environment.
 We aim to provide understanding and empathy to our patients and their families.
 We appreciate the significant difficulties that patients are facing with a new diagnosis of breast cancer.
 We understand the pressures and challenges that our patients face particularly with employment and family commitments.
 We endeavour to streamline your appointments and make the breast cancer journey from an administration perspective as easy as it can be, while maintaining the highest possible standard of surgical care.